liambenjamin/task-generalization-alcf/README.md

 	> fashion_mnist.load_data()
 	> exit()

-This will download the datasets to ``~/.keras/datasets`` and will then be available for the training script to access.
+This will download the datasets to ``~/.keras/datasets`` and make them available for the training script to access at runtime.
 Executing the training script will load and augment the downloaded datasets according to the arguments stored in ``hypers.<id>``.